RamosPabloA/NPC_Dusk_MOD/README.md

 Exclusively licensed and distributed by Interplay Entertainment Corp.
 All other trademarks and copyrights are property of their respective owners.

-Dusk NPC MOD for Baldur's Gate II © 2023.
+Dusk NPC MOD for Baldur's Gate II © 2024.
 Dusk is not developed, supported, or endorsed by BioWare, Black Isle Studios, Interplay Entertainment Corp., or the Wizards of the Coast.
 All other trademarks and copyrights are property of their respective owners.

+Dusk NPC MOD mod is released under [MIT License](https://github.com/RamosPabloA/NPC_Dusk_MOD/blob/fa04cc9cdf97afcbefd68eaad60f325d4709f5aa/LICENSE.md "MIT License")